 |*Governors are required to declare any business or pecuniary interests, which may have a bearing on decisions they make|

-My next career move saw me arrive at Bridlington School and Sports College in 2003 to take up my first senior post as an Assistant Headteacher, in charge of Teaching and Learning.
-Highfields School in Matlock was my next destination (Deputy Headteacher), again specialising in Teaching and Learning, before being appointed to my first headship in 2013 at Woodbrook Vale School in Loughborough.
-During my time at Woodbrook Vale, I was designated as a National Leader of Education.
+My next career move saw me arrive at Bridlington School and Sports College in 2003 to take up my first senior post as an Assistant Headteacher, in charge of teaching and learning.
+Highfields School in Matlock was my next destination (Deputy Headteacher), again specialising in teaching and learning, before being appointed to my first headship in 2013 at Woodbrook Vale School in Loughborough.

 I have been Headteacher at Lady Manners School since April 2019.
 I am proud to lead this excellent school and continue to be enthused by its outstanding potential.
 I am particularly impressed with our students who represent the school with distinction across so many areas.
 I want them all to aspire and thrive in our inclusive learning environment and to develop a desire to become lifelong learners in whatever sphere their unique talents lie.